 However, it is also important to consider the possible variation in cockle size across years that arises from the different sampling stations that are surveyed each year.
 Both cockle density and size seem to show high variation between sampling locations within the survey site.
-Hancock and Franklin (1972) showed that local variability in growth rate can occurs within a site between areas separated by relatively short distances.
+Hancock and Franklin (1972) showed that local variability in growth rate can occur within a site between areas separated by relatively short distances.
 It is clear from the maps showing the average size of cockles at each sampling station in each year that there is variation in cockle sizes over relatively short distances within the survey area.
-It appears the survey stations with the highest densities of cockles have a lower average size of cockles (Figure 6, Figure 10).
+It appears the survey stations with the highest densities of cockles have a lower average size of cockles (Figure 6a & 6b and Figure 11).

 Evidence from the literature suggests that cockle growth rate decreases as population density increases probably due to increased competition for food, and direct interference or disturbance due to burrowing and direct contact between individuals (Orton, 1926; Hancock and Franklin, 1972; Jensen, 1992; Montaudouin and Bachelet, 1996).
 Montaudouin & Bachelet (1996) reported highest juvenile growth rates at low density (160-200 adults m-2) whereas adult growth rates were only depressed at the highest density examined (2000 adults m-2).
 The data from the Exe Estuary suggests that adult cockles are present in densities ~150 adults m-2, so it is unclear whether the patterns in the average size of cockles observed across sample locations is a result of reduced growth rates at higher densities or due to random variation in cockle sizes across sample sites.
+However, substantial growth reduction in adult cockles due to food shortage by competition appears to be rare and linked to densities exceeding 800-1000m-2 (Jensen, 1993; Guenole and Masski, 1999).

 Previous evidence shows that cockles on the Exe Estuary are an important food source for several species of bird, with varying preferences of cockle size between bird species (Durell et al., 2007).
 In particular, the black-tailed godwit, bar-tailed godwit and curlew have been shown to feed on medium cockles (10-19.9 mm), whereas oystercatchers, which are a feature of the Exe Estuary SPA, feed on larger (15-44.9 mm) cockles (Durell et al., 2007).
-Despite variations in the average cockle size over time and the small decline in adult cockle density across the years, it is unlikely that the availability of the preferred cockle sizes for these species of birds is in decline.
-2020 appears to have been a poor year for cockles on the Exe estuary with a dip in both the average density and total biomass on the bed.
-These have shown signs of recovery between 2020 and 2022, but it is important that monitoring in future years is continued to identify any potential long-term declines.
 D&S IFCA has noted a significant decline in mussel density on the Exe Estuary following the two previously mentioned mortality events (Stephenson and Henly, 2021).
 The relatively stable cockle stocks on the Exe Estuary may be enabling the bird populations to persist in this location, despite declines in their other food sources.
+Continued monitoring of the beds, alongside statistical tests to determine the statistical 'power' to detect changes of a given magnitude will assist with potential future management, including assisting other authorities to determine potential impacts of variation in cockle populations on designated birds species.